axlan/tis100-fpga/README.md

  * csvb - memb, but each portion of instruction separated by comma
  * coeh - Xilinx coefficients file, see [here](https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/cgn_r_coe_file_syntax.htm)
  * pick - python pickle used for emulator
+ * cu32 - a c array of 32 bit unsigned values.
+This is used to load instruction onto the TIS100 from the ARM CPU.

 For example to compile the multiplier code for the emulator: